-The good news is you can still access your age pension while living overseas.
-This will be paid at the ‘Outside Australia’ rate which means you won’t be entitled to various extras such as the Energy Supplement.
-For a couple this adds up to about $30,000 per annum and is subject to the usual rules around income and assets.
+The good news is you may be able to access your age pension while living overseas.
+This will be paid at the ‘Outside Australia’ rate which means you're entitlements will be impacted.
+For a couple this may be up to about $34,000 per annum and is subject to the usual rules around income and assets.

 You can read more about the rules and payment rates on the ATO’s website.

 Unless the country you’re moving to has an agreement with Australia, you’ll need to put in your claim for the Age Pension locally, and in many cases will need to prove residency here for two years before you qualify.
 If you’re already overseas, that means you’ll need to return home first.